 Non-compliance was dealt with through a range of informal and formal enforcement actions depending on the nature of the breach and the environmental effects.
-Any enforcement action was followed with reinspections.
+Any enforcement action was followed with re-inspections and sign off.
 Enforcement actions undertaken were as follows:

-- Letters of warning and further action required issued to consent holders to a number of non-complying activities. - Twenty abatement notices were issued over the period. - No infringement notices were issued for non-complying activities.
+- Seventeen (17) abatement notices were issued over the period. - Three infringement notices were issued for Non-complying activities.

-Quarries, Mining and Land Based Aggregate Extraction
+Quarries, Mining and Land Based Aggregate Extraction.